 |Implementing the New Biology: Decadal Challenges Linking Food, Energy, and the Environment: Summary of a Workshop, June 3-4, 2010

-As the second decade of the 21st century begins, the challenge of how to feed a growing world population and provide sustainable, affordable to fulfill daily needs, while also improving human and protecting the environment, is clear and urgent…
+As the second decade of the 21st century begins, the challenge of how to feed a growing world population and provide sustainable, affordable energy to fulfill daily needs, while also improving human health and protecting the environment, is clear and urgent…

 |The Science of Adolescent Risk-Taking: Workshop Report (Prepublication Available)